AI-powered production capacity planning software

 What is the difference between production planning and production scheduling?

-Production planning determines what should be produced, when production should occur, and in what quantities based on demand forecasts and Supply Chain constraints.
+Production planning and production scheduling work at two different horizons.
+Production planning determines what should be produced, when production should occur, and in what quantities — based on demand forecasts, available capacity, material availability, and other Supply Chain constraints.
+It typically operates over weeks to months.

 Production scheduling focuses on the operational execution of those plans on the shop floor.
-It organizes the detailed sequence of manufacturing tasks, machine assignments, and production timelines.
+It organizes the detailed sequence of manufacturing tasks, machine assignments, changeover sequences, and production timelines, usually at a daily or even hourly granularity.

-Manufacturing production planning software supports strategic planning decisions at the Supply Chain level, while production scheduling tools focus on operational manufacturing execution.
+Manufacturing production planning software supports strategic planning decisions at the Supply Chain level — deciding which SKUs to run when, on which plant — while production scheduling tools focus on operational manufacturing execution.
+In practice, the two layers feed each other: planning sets the targets, scheduling makes them real.

 How does manufacturing production planning software work?